Feature Flags (OFREP)

 - Create an API key with the

-project:read_external_variablesscope — this restricted scope is safe to use in client-side code since it only exposes variables you’ve explicitly marked as external
+project:read_external_variablesscope — expand the Advanced section of the API key form and select just this scope (the one-click presets bundle it into broader access) by selecting the “Read external managed variables within a project via OFREP” item under the “Variables” section.
+This restricted scope is safe to use in client-side code since it only exposes variables you’ve explicitly marked as external

 Install the OpenFeature Web SDK and OFREP provider: